The ''C'' Spring Seismometer

 A damper is necessary to prevent energy from the first seismic wave from carrying over to later waves.
 A oil damper is used because of the simplicity of this method.
 A choice can be made between a simple flat plunger or the more complicated vane assembly.
 The vane damper will allow a wider frequency response which included higher frequency waves desired at this location.

 The flat damper can be made from a 1 inch diameter washer.
-Drill holes in the washer to improve the higher frequency response.
+Drill holes in

 The viscosity of the oil is adjusted to control the damping.
 Underdamping allows energy from one cycle to carry over into the next cycle.
 Overdamping decreases the sensitivity of the instrument.
 Test for correct damping by displacing and then releasing the boom.
 The trace from a correctly damped boom will return to the zero position with a small overshoot.
 The pictured seismometer is slightly over damped with the trace returning with no overshoot.